 It was here, where Charlie Chaplin created his legendary comedy character ‘Tramp’ that has a peculiar short mustache, bowler hat in head and lose fitting dress.
 Soon the character grabbed the attention of the whole industry and made Chaplin a star of the silent cinema era.
 His wave of popularity started to spread even outside America.

-City Lights (1931) and The Great Dictator (1940) were two of the best films of Chaplin’s career.
-The second one was a satire on German dictator Adolf Hitler and Italian dictator Benito Mussolini.
-But despite a criticizer of Hitler and Nazi Germany, he had to face harassment for not publicly endorsing American position in World War II.
-Another reason for his ill-treatment was his affection towards communist ideology.
-At a point, US government declined to extend his visa duration.
-Therefore he had to flee in Switzerland.
+‘City Lights’ (1931), ‘Lime Light’ (1952) and ‘The Great Dictator’ (1940) were among best hits in Chaplin’s career.
+The last one was a satire on German and Italian dictators Adolf Hitler and Benito Mussolini.
+However despite being a strong criticizer of Hitler and Nazi Germany, Chaplin had to face harassment in the US for not publicly endorsing American position in World War II.
+Another reason for this ill-treatment was his weakness towards communist ideology.
+At a point, US government declined to extend his visa, which made Chaplin to flee in Switzerland.

-In the mean time, Chaplin received the Oscar in 1972 for the music score of ‘Lime Light’ (1952).
-Along with that, he was also given an Honorary Award for ‘the incalculable effect he has had in making motion picture the art form of this century.’
-To receive these, he once again went to United States breaking long exile.
-In the award giving ceremony, this great actor got the longest standing ovation in the history of Oscar so far.
+In the mean time, Chaplin received an Oscar in 1972 for the music score of ‘Lime Light’ (1952).
+Along with that, he also was given an honorary award for ‘the incalculable effect he has had in making motion picture the art form of this century.’
+To receive these awards, he once again went to United States ending his long exile.
+In the award giving ceremony, Charlie Chaplin received the longest standing ovation in the history of Oscar ever.

 Charlie Chaplin was married four times in his life.
 However apart from those wives, Chaplin had relations with many more women too.

 On the Christmas morning of 25 December 1977, Charlie Chaplin, the greatest comedian ever took his last breath in Vevey, Switzerland at the age of 88.
 Millions shed tears for someone who once brought smile in their faces selflessly.